History of Fareed Zakaria in Timeline

 Fareed Zakaria

-On January 20, 1964, Fareed Rafiq Zakaria was born in India.
-He is now an American journalist, political commentator, and author, known for hosting CNN's Fareed Zakaria GPS and writing for The Washington Post.
+On January 20, 1964, Fareed Rafiq Zakaria was born.
+He is an Indian-born American journalist, political commentator, and author, and the host of CNN's Fareed Zakaria GPS and a weekly columnist for The Washington Post.

 Others born on this day/year